Written and Edited by: MarkEAW

 how many custom add-ons you are using if these settings will noticeably work.

-The desktop mouse pointer will sometimes appear in the center of the screen, frozen.
-The
+The desktop mouse pointer will sometimes appear in the center of the screen,

 Usually a game restart will fix this problem temporarily.
 If not try turning off